Password vs Biometrics: Which Authentication Method is More Secure?

 Biometric spoofing and liveness concerns

 Biometrics introduce different risks.
-Weak implementations may be vulnerable to spoofing using photos or synthetic voice samples.
+Weak implementations may be vulnerable to biometric spoofing using photos or synthetic voice samples.
 Mature platforms mitigate this with liveness detection and secure hardware enclaves.

 At the same time, organizations must carefully address privacy concerns associated with storing and processing biometric identifiers, especially in regulated industries.